jakemath/Blockchain-ETL/README.md

 # UniswapETL
-Basic ETL pipeline for streaming and storing data from Uniswap V2 using Hardhat, Ethers.js & PostgreSQL.
+Basic ETL pipeline written in Node.js for streaming and storing data from Uniswap V2 using Hardhat, Ethers.js & PostgreSQL.

-## Setup
+## Quickstart
-Ensure you have the latest versions of npm and node.js installed.
+Ensure you have the latest version of `docker` & `docker-compose` on your machine.
 Clone the project:

 `git clone -b dev git@github.com:jakemath/UniswapETL.git`

-Move into the project directory and download the dependencies:
+Move into the project directory and run the containers:

-`cd UniswapETL && npm install`
+`cd UniswapETL && bash run.sh`

-Create a `.env` file and paste the wallet private key you would like to use to sign transactions on the blockchain.
+This will immediately build and run the relevant project containers using `docker-compose`.

-### .env
+Once the project is finished building, you will be streaming near real-time data from Uniswap!

-`PRIVATE_KEY=MY_PRIVATE_KEY`
+## Architecture